livey/scalable_maddpg/README.md

 # scalable_maddpg
-salable multi agent reinforcement learning
+salable multi agent reinforcement learning.
+Details can be found in the report [Report](scalable-multi-agent.pdf)

 ## to do list
 - [x] tune L2, does LSTM parameters need L2 regulizer?